nanoporetech/tombo/docs/plotting.rst

 Plot Region Selection
 ^^^^^^^^^^^^^^^^^^^^^

-Most Tombo plotting functions are genome anchored.
+Most Tombo plotting functions are genome-anchored.
 These commands create plots analogous to a genome browser, but with all raw signal within a region.
 The available commands each differ in their mode of genome region selection.
 This allows users to plot regions of interest for many research contexts.

 * ``plot_max_coverage`` - Select regions with maximal coverage
 * ``plot_genome_location`` - Select specified genomic locations